thosgood/this-weeks-finds/markdown/151-200/week174.md

 it Ad for short.
 It's pretty simple.
 How can we understand it better?

-Well, for any two objects a and b in a 2-category we get a "hom-category" hom(a,b), whose objects are the morphisms from a to b, and whose morphisms are the 2-morphisms between those.
+Well, for any two objects a and b in a 2-category we get a "hom-category" \operatorname{Hom}(a,b), whose objects are the morphisms from a to b, and whose morphisms are the 2-morphisms between those.
 If we work out these hom-categories in Ad, we get some cool stuff.

-First let's look at the hom-category hom(a,a).
+First let's look at the hom-category \operatorname{Hom}(a,a).
 In this category, the objects are

 1~a~, LR, LRLR, LRLRLR, ....